oesteban/hcph-sops/docs/processing/qaqc-criteria-preprocessed.md

 ### Surface reconstruction

-!!! note "If you used the `--fs-no-reconall` flag to skip surface-based preprocessing, the section of the report will not exist"

 - [ ] Check that the WM-GM boundary outlines (blue line) matches the boundary observed in the underlying image.
 - [ ] Verify that the WM and pial surface do not cross or overlap each other.
 - [ ] Verify that the pial surface (red line) does not extend past the actual pial boundary.

-!!!
-Tip "Evaluating the quality of brain surfaces"
+!!! tip "Evaluating the quality of brain surfaces"

     As we will proceed with voxel-wise analysis, re-running *fMRIPrep* is necessary only when the reconstructed surfaces are extremely inaccurate.
     That typically only happens in the presence of extreme artifacts that we should have captured previously in the step of [QA/QC for unprocessed data using *MRIQC*](../data-management/qaqc-criteria.md).